Skip to main content

 The Genetics of Human Behavior

 Genetics is, relatively speaking, a very young science.
-After discovery of DNA only couple of decades ago it stopped being solely statistical and psychological study of heredity and ever since then it was given a very important component in its labs - a microscope.
-In simple words, we are now able to dive more deeply into the world of genes and their government of human body and behavior.
+After the discovery of DNA only a couple of decades ago, it stopped being solely a statistical and psychological study of heredity, and ever since then it has been given a very important component in its labs: a microscope.
+In simple words, we are now able to dive more deeply into the world of genes and their government of the human body and behavior.
 In this short time we learned a great deal of human genetics and how it works.
 Many genes are already identified in relation to how we act and interact with others and our environment.
-Let's discuss some of them that already earned cool nicknames in relation of what they are capable of or what we think and suspect they do.
-The mixture of genes we own are given to us by our parents, which they inherited from their parents who were gifted with the same from their own mothers and fathers and so on.
-What is finally our DNA composed of, basically defines us and not just our looks and physical propert...
+Let's discuss some of them that already earned cool nicknames in relation to what they are capable of or what we think and suspect they do.
+The mixture of genes we own is given to us by our parents, which they inherited from their parents, who were gifted with the same from their own mothers and fathers, and so on.
+What is finally our DNA composed of?
+It basically defines us and not just our looks ...

 The Oldest Pictograph for Copper

-Last year, during our visit to Cretan site of Knossos and their wonderful museum in Heraklion dedicated in large part to the one of the greatest peaceful periods in human history, I didn't hide admiration for old Minoans and their way of life.
+Last year, during our visit to the Cretan site of Knossos and their wonderful museum in Heraklion dedicated in large part to one of the greatest peaceful periods in human history, I didn't hide admiration for the old Minoans and their way of life.
 I even said I would move to Crete without second thoughts if I had a time machine, mainly to avoid hostility of the world order we are currently living in today.
-At the time, considering only European continent, I was under impression that cultures like Minoan were rare and the Bronze Age society we glimpsed on Crete was maybe walking on the edge of being the only one in the history of mankind.
+At the time, considering only the European continent, I was under the impression that cultures like Minoan were rare and the Bronze Age society we glimpsed on Crete was maybe walking on the edge of being the only one in the history of mankind.
 To say the least, I couldn't be more wrong.
-Only couple of millenniums before during the late Neolithic period, known as Chalcolithic or simply the Copper Age, there was an old European society that lived for centuries and also flourished in peaceful harmony and perfect equilibrium with nature, themselves and their immediate land where they buil...
+Only a couple of millennia before the late Neolithic period, known as the Chalcolithic or simply the Copper Age, there was an old European society that lived for centuries and also flourished in peaceful harmony and perfect equilibrium with nature, themselves, and their immediate land, where t...